 Written and Directed by Jacques Demy

 What with all the hubbub about last year’s Oscar favorite La La Land, I wonder if Hollywood will be trotting out more retro-nostalgia, ‘let’s put on a show’ musical fantasy fare.
 Film bookers took the cue right away, reaching back to MGM greats and also to the films that critics thought La La Land borrowed the most from, Jacques Demy’s The Umbrellas of Cherbourg and The Young Girls of Rochefort.
-Being an everybody-sing, everybody-dance extravaganza, the second picture is a better match, though neither film uses La La’s musical drama theme of, “is love incompatible with show-biz success?”
+Being an everybody-sing, everybody-dance extravaganza, the second picture is a better match, though neither film asks La La’s musical drama question: “Is love incompatible with show-biz success?”

 Easily Demy’s most famous and beloved picture, 1964’s The Umbrellas of Cherbourg (Les parapluies de Cherbourg) is really a uniquely stylized operetta, that nevertheless takes place in a naturalistic setting.
 The story is a bittersweet tragedy, or perhaps just a bittersweet acknowledgement that love, romance and finding happiness are not things anyone should take for granted.